FrustratedGameDev/project2/README.md

 Step 1: Relevant Paper| 92355362

 #### Results

+#### Bad Smells
+Really long labels might indicate that they should've been broken up into multiple labels.

 ### Feature 7: Mean St Dev in Label
 We also wanted some way to represent the middle of how much time was spent in each label.
 Additionally, we also wanted to find out how spread out the times were.
 The mean and standard deviation fit in well here.